Annihilape

 When evolving, Primeape becomes Annihilape and gains one of the absolute best offensive dual-typing in the game; Fighting and Ghost.
 This is a typing that can hit everything in Pokemon Go for at least neutral damage, and has the same record in the main series minus a handful of Pokemon that use shenanigans to escape this horrible fate.
 However, perfect neutral STAB coverage doesn't really help much when you lack a move that reflects one of your two types, and it also falls behind given the fact that Annihilape doesn't have a great Attack stat, and also doesn't have a single good move to its name minus Counter.

-Honestly, at this point Annihilape's only hope for the future is that its Ghost Type Signature Move, Rage Fist, is given really good stats when it drops, and that Annihilape also gets a good Ghost Type Fast Move, like Shadow Claw (which it can learn in the main series).
+Honestly, at this point Annihilape's only hope for the future is that it gets a Ghost Type Fast Move, like Shadow Claw (which it can learn in the main series).
 That scenario aside, it's probably best to let Annihilape rest in peace... angry, angry peace.

 Best PvE Offensive Moveset